marchellll/golang-service-template/README.md

 # rollback the migration
 # this must always be tested in local before running anywhere else
 docker run -v ./migration/migrations:/migrations --network="host" migrate/migrate -path=/migrations/ -database "postgres://the_service_user:the_service_password@localhost:5432/the_service_database?sslmode=disable" down 1

+# create a manual new migration
+# dont forget to add up and down sql scripts
+# the atals command above already did this, if we want to do it manually, this is the way
+docker run -v ./migrations:/migrations  --rm migrate/migrate create -ext sql -dir migrations create_users_table

 ```